lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

     * Managing Data with PHP PSR Apps
     * Managing SEO Meta and Open Graph Meta Dynamically with WordPress

 * Chapter 9.
-Building GraphQL Layers with MongoDB, WordPress, Gridsome and Markdown Documents for Nuxt
+Building GraphQL Layers with MongoDB, WordPress, and GraphQL Tools for Nuxt

     Introduce GraphQL and its benefits.
-Create HMR GraphQL apps with Apollo Server, Node.js HTTP API, MongoDB, an WordPress for your Nuxt app.
-Use Gridsome and Markdown documents as the GraphQL server and database for your Nuxt app.
+Create HMR GraphQL apps with GraphQL Tools, Node.js HTTP API, MongoDB, an WordPress for your Nuxt app.
 Fetch data from GraphQL servers using GraphQL queries in your Nuxt apps.

-    * Introducing GraphQL
+    * Introducing GraphQL and Understanding GraphQL Schema
-    * Creating GraphQL Servers with MongoDB Database and Node.js HTTP API
+    * Creating GraphQL Servers with MongoDB and Node.js HTTP API
-    * Creating GraphQL Servers with WordPress REST APIs and Node.js HTTP API
+    * Creating GraphQL Servers with WordPress and Node.js HTTP API
-    * Creating GraphQL Servers with Gridsome and Markdown Documents

 * Chapter 10.
 Creating SSG Sites with Nuxt and WordPress and Going Further